mcmasty/mcmasty.github.io/_posts/2020-02-20-lending-club-part-one.md

 {% include figure image_path="/assets/images/lc/my_portfolio_deposits.png" alt="Deposits" caption="Deposits by year with running total"  class="half" %}

-For demonstration purposes, the amounts related to my portfolio have been scale to a total of $10,000 deposited.
+For demonstration purposes, the amounts related to my portfolio have been scaled to a total of $10,000 deposited.
 {: .notice--info}